SrijanBijjam/skill-sync-assessment-portal/README.md

 The app is built with **React**, **TypeScript**, **Vite**, **Tailwind CSS**, and leverages **OpenAI** for AI features.

+The (working) deployed link to the project: https://skill-sync-assessment-portal.vercel.app

 ---

 ## Main Features